petrabardocz/drone02x/README.md

 Script to retrieve input values from slider and calculate output based of predefined formula.

 ### index1.html
-HTML part, needs to be out into EdX html editor.
+HTML part, needs to be put into EdX html editor.

 ### stylesif1.css
 Styling, for EdX integration this needs to go between <style> tags and the link to the background image replaced with studio link to image.